SNAP Benefits in New Jersey: How to Apply and Qualify

 What is an EBT Card and How to Use it?

-Your SNAP benefits are loaded onto an Electronic Benefits Transfer (EBT) card.
-Think of it as a special debit card just for your food assistance funds.
-It's a secure and convenient way to access your monthly benefits without handling paper coupons or checks.
+Your SNAP benefits are loaded onto an Electronic Benefit Transfer (EBT) card.
+It works like a debit card for your food assistance, holding your monthly benefit amount for use at authorized stores.

 What Can You Buy with SNAP Benefits?